mattds/mvc/README.md

 About
 -----

 The mvc package provides a lightweight mvc patterned web application framework in Go.
-Featuring action handlers and template based views.
+The focus of this framework is on the view aspect, providing a simple way to share templates between views.

 Installation
 ------------